Ryze110/STAND-Net/README.md

 ## How to start

 Download the EEGDenoise dataset and MIT-BIH Arrhythmia Database from https://github.com/ncclabsustech/EEGdenoiseNet and https://www.physionet.org/content/mitdb/1.0.0/, and use the code in the data folder to generate a semi-simulated dataset for model training and testing.
-Modify the parameter settings in main.py according to the corresponding configuration to directly train STAANet.
+Modify the parameter settings in main.py according to the corresponding configuration to directly train STAND-Net.